-See model Move to Amend resolutions for UU Congregations, Congregations of all faiths, and City Councils at the bottom of this page, as well as
+At the bottom of this page are model Move to Amend resolutions for UU Congregations, Congregations of all faiths, and City Councils, as well as

 o How this relates to Unitarian Universalist principles